Understanding TCF (Totally Chlorine-Free) vs. ECF in Diapers

 ECF vs. TCF

-ECF (Elemental Chlorine-Free): Due to environmental outcry, the industry shifted to ECF.
-This uses Chlorine Dioxide instead of raw chlorine gas.
-It significantly reduces Dioxin creation (by over 90%) but does not mathematically eliminate it.
+ECF (Elemental Chlorine-Free): ECF bleaching, adopted after environmental outcry, uses Chlorine Dioxide instead of raw chlorine gas.
+ECF significantly reduces Dioxin creation (by over 90%) but does not mathematically eliminate it.
 The vast majority of standard diapers (Huggies, Pampers, Honest, Kirkland) are ECF.

-TCF (Totally Chlorine-Free): This process abandons chlorine entirely, using hydrogen peroxide, oxygen, or ozone to whiten the pulp.
-It is mathematically impossible to generate Dioxins using this method.
-This is why premium non-toxic diaper brands obsess over TCF certification.
+TCF (Totally Chlorine-Free): TCF processing abandons chlorine entirely, using hydrogen peroxide, oxygen, or ozone to whiten the pulp.
+Generating Dioxins is mathematically impossible with this method, which is why premium non-toxic diaper brands obsess over TCF certification.

 • ECF reduces Dioxins but does not eliminate them.